kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 tags:
   - image
   - Post Formats
+excerpt: "This post should display a **header with a solid background color**, if the theme supports it."
+header:
+  overlay_color: "#333"
 ---

 The preferred way of using images is placing them in the `/assets/images/` directory and referencing them with an absolute path.
 Prepending the filename with `{% raw %}{{ site.url }}{{ site.baseurl }}/assets/images/{% endraw %}` will make sure your images display properly in feeds and such.